Magnesium butter has been hailed as the latest beauty product that will help you fall asleep.

 One study found that those who upped their magnesium intake benefitted from better quality sleep and an increase in time spent asleep.
 Whilst other research suggests magnesium can help relieve anxiety and depression – two things that can often affect how well you sleep.

 How do you use magnesium butter to help you sleep?

-As it’s sold like a cream, you can use magnesium butter to help you sleep in the same way you would a body moisturiser.
+As it’s sold like a cream, you can use magnesium butter to help you achieve deep sleep in the same way you would a body moisturiser.
 Simply squeeze some into your hands and massage all over your body.

 Alternatively, if you’re short on time or don’t want to use it all over, you can just apply it on key areas.
 Focus on your neck and shoulders as this is where tension is known to build up.